Complementary Therapies

 Safety

-• If you have skin sensitivity be careful with direct application to skin
+• If you have skin sensitivity, be careful with direct application to skin

-• Keep out of reach of children; Keep away from eyes and other orifices
+• Keep away from eyes and other orifices

 • It is NOT recommended to use essential oils orally